Lean Six Sigma (LSS) Tools

 • Use ideal/future/should-be process map when a major process redesign is required by asking “what would we do if we could start from scratch?”

-• Use updated/to-be process map to describe the new process flow after changes are implemented as part of solution planning or designing/redesigning a process.
+• Use updated/to-be process map to describe the new process flow after changes are implemented.

 The tools listed below provide an overview, tips, example, template, and a short explainer video.